emlog/cactus/cactus/README.md

 ### 英文介绍

-Cactus AI Assistant is an AI-powered text assistant for fast translation, summarization, and explanation of selected content.
+Cactus AI Assistant is an AI-powered text assistant for quick translation, summarization, and explanation of selected content.

 Key Features

-· Instant Translation: Select text and press a shortcut (Default ⌥ + X) to translate instantly · Smart Summarization: Extract key points at a glance · Clear Explanation: Simplify complex ideas in plain language
+• Quick Translate: Select text and press the shortcut key (default ⌥ + X) for instant translation
+• Smart Summary: Extract key points at a glance
+• Plain Explanation: Explain complex content in simple terms

 Boost your reading and understanding efficiency — perfect for studying, writing, and content review.